 The fly day had a somewhat lower turnout than our best, but still, a good fly was had by all.

 AKFA Kite Fly - October 2018

 I had second thoughts about pulling out the 10-cell tetrahedral, since it was new and completely untested.
-No point in destroying it on it's first flight!
+There would be no point in destroying it on its first flight!
 So we walked across to the tether vehicles with the trusty Fresh Wind Sled instead.
-But even this kite soon had troubles when it bit into the full force of the breeze...
+But even this kite soon had troubles when it bit into the full force of the breeze.

 Clearly, soon after starting, it was time to stop!
 As if to emphasize the point, rain drops started to fall.
 A rain band was approaching rapidly from the north.
 Not long after, lightning flashed in the distance.
 Naturally, we then got all the kites down in a hurry.